Morgan Morgan: Claim of first settlement in West Virginia

 Morgan Morgan arrived in what is now West Virginia in 1731.
 In January 1734, he, among others, was appointed to the 'Commission of the Peace', meaning that he was a magistrate.
 He probably received a Patent for 1000 acre '[i]n the Forks of the Rappahannock River & Westwood of Sherrando River' on December 12, 1734.
 The long-standing claim that he was the first permanent resident there is, however, doubtful.
 In fact, the area now known as Shepherdstown, West Virginia, was probably settled by German-speaking immigrants as early as 1727.

 Morgan died at Bunker Hill, Berkeley County, now in West Virginia, and was buried in the Morgan Chapel Graveyard.

+Morgan Morgan is remembered in local folklore as a pioneering figure, sometimes mythologized as a lone settler carving civilization out of wilderness.
+His story has appeared in regional histories, school curricula, and heritage tourism materials.

 Family

 Morgan Morgan held military and civil positions in colonial Virginia which entitled his female descendants to membership in the Colonial Dames of America.
 Col. Morgan and his wife Catherine Garretson had the following issues: